neondatabase/website/content/docs/introduction/billing.md

 - **Compute time (per hour)**: The amount of active compute time, dictated by the number of compute endpoints and your scale-to-zero and autoscaling settings.
 - **Data storage (GiB)**: The amount of data stored in your Neon projects.
 Stored data includes the logical size of your data and the size of the the Write-Ahead Log (WAL)

+Neon applies billing at the account level.

-For more information about Neon's billing metrics, see [Billing metrics explained]().
+For more information about Neon's billing metrics, see [Billing metrics explained](#billing-metrics-explained).

 ## Neon plans

-Neon applies billing at the account level.
-You can create one or more Neon projects under one account, according to the terms of your plan.

-Neon offers three plans, summarized below:
+Neon offers a Free Tier and two paid plans:

 |                          | Free Tier                         | Pro              | Enterprise                |
 |:-------------------------|:----------------------------------|:-----------------|:--------------------------|